innaaznauryan/toDoList/README.md

 # To do list

 This is my To-do list application developed in React.js that includes functionality for adding, removing, and modifying to-do items.

+The project is in production and available via the following link!
+[To do list](https://todolistsmartcode.netlify.app/)

 ### How to run the project